ANGELI (Book 1, Maelstrom Chronicles)

 Adelita can hardly believe the archangel Gregori, sent to save mankind, has lost his faith and his edge.
 After he saves her from a demon attack, she vows to help him recover both by any means necessary.
 But can she keep her own faith when she learns the truth about who and what Gregori really is?

-Tropes: This apocalypse themed romance novel contains a culture clash, enemies to lovers, an alpha male, and, to his delight, and alpha female!
+Tropes: This apocalypse themed romance novel contains a culture clash, enemies to lovers, an urgent rescue, an alpha male, and, to his delight, and alpha female!

 “Angeli has it all—a valiant hero, a smart heroine, delicious sexual tension, and an eerie apocalyptic world.
 This humorous, action-packed story is a refreshing take on alien invasion sci-fi romance!” – Heather Massey of The Galaxy Express (the internet’s primary site for SFR fiction fans)

 “Reminiscent of Linnea Sinclair’s The Down Home Zombie Blues, Angeli is part apocalyptic save-the-world thriller and part science fiction adventure.
 Set against the majestic backdrop of the West, it’s full of Wallace’s signature wit and quirky, multi-faceted characters.
 If you like your blasters hot and your heroes hotter, not to mention a heroine who can save the day—and the world—don’t miss Angeli!” – NY Times/USA Today bestselling author Jenna Bennett

 “A spicy, clever twist on post-apocalyptic science fiction that gives us pulse-pounding action and heroes worth dying for.” – Natalie Damschroder, author of A Kiss of Revenge